Laboratory-for-Energy-Systems-Analysis/latex-beamer-template/Readme.md

 ### Usage

-Copy all the files and the font-folder ("Atmos") to an Overleaf project, or to your PC.
+Copy all the files and the font-folder ("Aptos") to an Overleaf project, or to your PC.

-Currently, as can be seen from the picture-files (.png), the PSI cloud version is the blue one, and the center is "EES".
-If you use another center, or another cloud color, just copy the pictures from the Master-slide from Powerpoint to .png files, and adapt the filenames in the preamble of the LaTeX file.
+Currently, as can be seen from the picture-files (.png), the PSI cloud version is the "blue" one, and the center is "EES".
+If you use another center, or another cloud color, just copy the pictures from the master-slide from Powerpoint to .png files, and adapt the filenames in the preamble of the LaTeX file.

-If you use Overleaf, you currently still need the Atmos-font (which is provided in the Atmos-folder).
+If you use Overleaf, you currently still need the Aptos-font (which is provided in the Aptos-folder).

-Note that because of the use of the non-LaTeX font Atmos, you have to choose as compile engine "LuaTeX" or "XeTeX" instead of the usual "pdfTeX".
+Note that because of the use of the non-LaTeX font Aptos, you have to choose as compile engine "LuaTeX" or "XeTeX" instead of the usual "pdfTeX".

-For more info, look into the comments in LaTeX preamble.
+For more info, look into the comments in the LaTeX preamble of main.tex.

+#### Future developments

+* If the preamble is fully parametrized eventually, one could put the preamble in a LaTeX style file (and invoke it by usepackage).
+On the other side, this creates a black box.